craftercms/docs/source/reference/modules/studio/configuration/index.rst

 * ``studio-config-override.yaml`` from the shared folder is loaded next (if it exists)
 * ``studio-config-override.yaml`` from the global configuration folder is loaded last (if it exists)

-If the same property is present in more than one file, the value from the last configuration file will be used.
+If the same property is present in multiple files, the value from the last configuration file will be used.

 You'll note that the first override file from the ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` folder resides on the local file system.
-This makes it easy for system admins, but it will not replicate across a cluster.
+This makes it easy for system admins but will not replicate across a cluster.
 The second override file from the ``CRAFTER_HOME/data/repos/global/configuration`` folder is a repository item and will replicate across a cluster.
 Furthermore, the second override file can be managed from Studio without the need to access the file system.
 See :ref:`nav-menu-global-config` for more information on how to access the global configuration file from Studio.

 .. note:: Changing the configuration files requires a restart of Crafter Studio for the changes to take effect.
 .. note:: Environment variables can be used to override any property defined as ``${env:ENVIRONMENT_VARIABLE}`` in the configuration files.
-This allows you to inject these properties into a vanilla installation without having to modify any actual files, which is especially useful when using Docker or Kubernetes.
+This allows you to inject these properties into a vanilla installation without modifying any actual files, which is especially useful when using Docker or Kubernetes.

 -------------------------------
 Studio Configuration Properties
 -------------------------------
-In this section we will highlight some of the more commonly used properties in the configuration of Crafter Studio.
+In this section, we will highlight some of the more commonly used properties in the configuration of Crafter Studio.
 For a complete list of all the properties, see the ``studio-config.yaml`` file.

 .. list-table:: Configuration Properties
     :header-rows: 1